xieyuheng/inner/topics/mathematics/combinatorial-group-theory/the-history-of-combinatorial-group-theory--a-case-study-in-the-history-of-ideas.md

 ---
 title: the history of combinatorial group theory: a case study in the history of ideas
-author: bruce chandler, wilhelm magnus
+authors: [bruce chandler, wilhelm magnus]
-date: 1982
+year: 1982
 ---

 # info